NBA Betting Strategy Course 101

 So to put together a handicap, you calculate: 2 point PR advantage, + a 3-point Home Court advantage = 5.5 point edge for Golden State.

 In this case, I would make the Warriors a 5.5 point favorite against the Bucks @ Oracle Arena.

 How to Bet Based on Power Rankings & Home Court Advantage

-If you think a spread is correct then there is no way to profitably make money betting on the game.
-If the spread is correct: that implies that 50% of the time the the favorite will beat the spread, and 50% the underdog will beat the spread.
-In this instance, there’s no use betting the game at -110 odds, because at -110 you will have to win 11/21 times just to break even.
+If you think a spread is correct, then there is no way to profitably make money betting on the game.
+If the spread is correct: that implies that 50% of the time, the favorite will beat the spread, and 50% of the underdog will beat the spread.
+In this instance, there’s no use betting the game at -110 odds because, at -110, you will have to win 11/21 times just to break even.
 If you only win 1/2 times, the -110 price will quickly drain your bankroll.